0xSpaceShard/starknet-hardhat-plugin/README.md

 npx hardhat starknet-compile [PATH...] [--cairo-path "<LIB_PATH1>:<LIB_PATH2>:..."] [--account-contract] [--disable-hint-validation]
 ```

-If no paths are provided, all Starknet contracts in the default contracts directory are compiled.
+If no paths are provided, all StarkNet contracts in the default contracts directory are compiled.
 Paths can be files and directories.

 `--cairo-path` allows specifying the locations of imported files, if necessary.
 Separate them with a colon (:), e.g. `--cairo-path='path/to/lib1:path/to/lib2'`